pankilkalra/cse648-psosm-project/README.md

 * [style.css](style.css)  - contains the style elements
 * [assets](assets/) - contains the image and audio files used in the game

-### Project was done as part of PSOSM course in the Winter 2021 semester of IIITD under the guidance of Prof. Ponnurangam Kumaraguru by:
+### Project was done as part of PSOSM course in the Winter 2021 semester of IIITD under the guidance of Prof. Ponnurangam Kumaraguru.
+This was the tech team:
 * Aneesha Lakra
 * Daksh Thapar
 * Himanshu Raj